ViktorUngur002/MIPSProcessor/README.md

 # MIPS single cycle processor project

 On this project I worked with 4 other students.
-I was the software developer and my task was to implement in code, hardware schemes made by the hardware team.
+I was the software developer and my task was to implement the code, based on hardware schematic diagram made by the hardware team.
 I used Verilog for this project.
 First we had a task to develop a general purpose processor and later we had to specialize it for a calculator by adding two complex arithmetic operations(we implemented factorial and exponentiation operations).
 Also the code written is for a single cycle processor.

 ## Requirements
 * Registers: